MierenManz/Js-transcoder/README.md

 ## Currently this project does work but not reliably.
 ## I will make a new version that is fully written in AHK
 ## That will hopefully fix alot of the problems
+## Currently the problem is that nodejs can't properly call back to main.ahk
+## Which leads to data that either takes too long to update or it does not update at all!
 # Transcoder
 Custom transcoder based of [FFMPEG](https://ffmpeg.org/) written in [node.js](https://nodejs.org/en/) (Back-end) and [Autohotkey](https://www.autohotkey.com/) (Front-end)